Consent to Alterations - Williamsons Solicitors Skip to main content

 In commercial property leases, tenants are usually required to obtain landlord’s consent in relation to any alterations before the works are carried out.
 The lease should confirm when consent is required and a tenant who wishes to make changes should check their commercial lease to see what is permitted.
 A common provision seen in a standard lease is that the landlord is obliged to act reasonably and within a certain timescale.

-Dealing with Injunctions
+Dealing with Consent to Alterations

 As a commercial tenant, understanding your rights and obligations regarding property alterations is fundamental.
 Here are key points to consider: